Alter State 2022

 When the World Turns is supported by the British Council and the Australian Government.

-A three-part series exploring contemporary disability arts nationally and internationally.
+A four-part series exploring contemporary disability arts nationally and internationally.

 Tickets: Booking required, all events are free.